 Sometimes I’ve felt a little foggy on Monday mornings, especially if I’ve consumed cheesecake and dark chocolate ganache the night before.
 But I’ve cut my sugar to such low levels that I don’t even want sweet things that much anymore.
 Whereas my sweet tooth was insatiable when I quit drinking, these days a small bite of the chocolate cake is all I want.

-It’s hard to crave sweets when you’ve just eaten a grass fed steak.
-Unlike Twizzlers, fresh meats and eggs and cheeses contain good saturated fats that will help you restore feel-good chemicals in your brain.
+It’s hard to crave sweets when you’ve just eaten a grass-fed steak.
+Unlike Twizzlers, fresh meats, eggs, and cheeses contain good saturated fats that will help you restore feel-good chemicals in your brain.

 After cutting excess sugar from your diet, you’ll almost certainly feel a major difference in your emotional stability within a few weeks.